 I once had our family coming over and was in a major time crunch.
 And, yet, I still made homemade ricotta cheese to add to the baked ziti I was serving.
 Ridiculous?
 Probably.
 Worth it?
 100%.

-I love making homemade dinner rolls or biscuits from scratch.
+I love making quick dinner rolls or biscuits from scratch.

 To start, you’ll brown some ground beef and ground Italian sausage in a large dutch oven or other heavy-bottomed pot.